rladieschile/useR-2020-rcpp-tutorial/README.md

 # useR!
 2020 online tutorial: "Seamless R and C++ Integration with Rcpp"

-Hi everyone!

-The first useR!
-2020 online tutorial is coming next Tuesday (July 14th), at 15:00 UTC.
+The first [useR!
+2020](https://user2020.r-project.org/) online tutorial is coming next Tuesday (July 14th), at 15:00 UTC.
 The RLadies chapters and R User Group form Chile are happy to announce that [Dirk Eddelbuettel](https://dirk.eddelbuettel.com/) will be joining us to run his tutorial "Seamless R and C++ Integration with Rcpp".

 You can sign up through any of this links: